readyready15728/misc/awakemud-notes.md

 * Hermes at Hermes' Library in the Moonlight Mall in Redmond trains metamagic techniques (I'm not sure which yet) and practices Sorcery, Conjuration, Negotiation, Aura Reading and Spell Design.
+* Two instructors at the Aztechnology Magic Academy (head north of the dean's office) practice Sorcery, Conjuring and Aura Reading, in addition to training metamagic techniques.
 * Brightwillow's Talismans and Curiosities at the Moonlight Mall in Redmond
 sells:
   * An amethyst crystal wand (`HOLD`, spirit, 4)